openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 ## Transformations types <a name="transformations_types"></a>

-There are two main transformation types:
+nGraph has tree main transformation types: `ngraph::pass::FunctionPass` - strait forward way to work with `ngraph::Function` directly;
+`ngraph::pass::MatcherPass` - pattern based transformation approach; `ngraph::pass::GraphRewrite` - container for matcher passes.

-###1. ngraph::pass::FunctionalPass
+###1. ngraph::pass::FunctionPass <a name="function_pass"></a>

-ngraph::pass::FunctionalPass is used for transformations that take entire `ngraph::Function` as input and process it.
+`ngraph::pass::FunctionPass` is used for transformations that take entire `ngraph::Function` as input and process it.

 Template for FunctionPass transformation class